Marion Hellmann

-Marion Hellmann (née Goldkamp; born 6 April 1967 in Linnich, Nordrhein-Westfalen) is a retired German high jumper, who competed for her native country at the 1992 Summer Olympics.
+Marion Hellmann (née Goldkamp; born 6 April 1967) is a retired German high jumper, who competed for her native country at the 1992 Summer Olympics.

 She finished fifth at the 1992 European Indoor Championships, twelfth at the 1993 World Indoor Championships and tenth at the 1994 European Indoor Championships.

 Her personal best jump was 1.94 metres, achieved in May 1992 in Ahlen.